JasonHaenlin/Blue-Galactic-X/README.md

 | Ease of implementation ?    | need a lot of configuration (WSDL or POJO) | make a json object                         | need a lot of configuration                           | need a lot of configuration    |
 | Testing tool available ?    | SoapUI                                     | Postman (make the body of the req)         | SoapUI                                                | SoapUI                         |

 If we want to access resources, we have one obvious choice which is REST.
-To request an Action XML is usually less readable than JSON or Proto so we gRPC looks like a nice choice.
+To request an Action XML is usually less readable than JSON or Proto so the gRPC looks like a nice choice.
 Obviously the problem is that is unreadable because the payload is binary (maybe more secure).
 The HTTP/1.1 is not usuable without a proxy. it's only a problem if we want to exchange message between a browser without HTTP/2 because we cannot force the HTTP/2 protocol.
 Except that, the IDL is more readable and it makes easy to share the contract and create client and server object.
 We are dependent on gRPC framework.

 more info :